gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental Scala compilation

 The version of the Scala incremental compiler, Zinc, that Gradle uses has been upgraded to a version 0.3.0.
-This might be a breaking change for users who explicitly configured a low version of zinc in their build scripts.
+This might be a breaking change for users who explicitly configured an early version of zinc in their build scripts.
 There should be very few such users, if any.

 ### Changes to incubating native support

 * '-Xlinker' is no longer automatically added to linker args for GCC or Clang.
 If you want to pass an argument directly to 'ld' you need to add this escape yourself.
-* Tasks for windows resource compilation are now named 'compileXXXX' instead of 'resourceCompileXXX'.
+* Tasks for Windows resource compilation are now named 'compileXXXX' instead of 'resourceCompileXXX'.

 ### Change to JUnit XML file for skipped tests